 You can’t mix the specific colours you want

 Colour mixing is a skill which comes with time and the way to learn is to mix all the colours from the three primaries (red, yellow and blue) and avoid using too many secondary and tertiary colours from tubes.
 Try mixing colours before on the palette and trying them out on a test piece of paper (colours can look different on paper to the palette).
+Some colours are impossible to create exactly, for example some bright pinks won’t be possible if you have a deep blue-based red for example.
+Lots of learners concern themselves with this issue, but does it really matter?
+If it does for example if you are trying to capture the colour of a flower accurately, you may have to purchase some more colours.
+However in some cases learners mistake their difficulties with colour with tone.
+Often the issue is capturing the right tone (how dark or light something is) not the right colour.

 I also have another trick to help identify the subtle changes in colour that can be hard to see.
 If you are painting something that is all the same colour for example green but there are many different greens there, you can use a colour identifier to work out the slight differences.